husarms/coin-surfer/README.md

 ![historical-log](docs/images/historical-log.jpg)

 ## Visualization
-The [web folder](https://github.com/husarms/coin-surfer/tree/master/web) contains a React app for visualizing the Coin Surfer as it runs.
+The [web folder](https://github.com/husarms/coin-surfer/tree/master/web) contains a React app for visualizing Coin Surfer as it runs.

-This is still a work in progress - and currently only supports visualizing one product at a time.
+Check out this folder for instructions on how to run.

-It displays the current price, average and threshold over time.
+It displays the current price, average and threshold over time - as well as status messages.

 ![visualization](docs/images/visualization.png)